Research Projects

 Link Grammar Parser.
 A wide-coverage parser of English, based on an original theory of English syntax.
 The parser can be tested at this site, and can also be downloaded.

 Musical Corpus Analysis.
-I have recently worked on two musical corpus projects:
+I have worked on several musical corpus projects:

-A corpus analysis of harmony and melody in rock, in collaboration with Trevor de Clercq
+A corpus of harmonic analyses and melodic transcriptions of rock songs, in collaboration with Trevor de Clercq

 A corpus analysis of common-practice harmony, based on a small body of data from a harmony textbook